Binet's factorial series and extensions to Laplace transforms: Factorial series for Laplace transforms

 where $c$ is the smallest real value of $\operatorname{Re}(z)$ for which the integral in (\ref{def_pgf_continuousrv}) converges.
 Many functions can be defined by an integral as (\ref{def_pgf_continuousrv}) as well as the probability generating function \cite[Sec.
 2.3.3]{PVM_PAComplexNetsCUP} of a continuous random variable.
 For example, Binet's integral (\ref{Binet_mu_integral_Bernoulli_generating_function}) is a Laplace transform (\ref{def_pgf_continuousrv}), where $\varphi(z)=\mu\left( z\right) $ and the integrand $f\left( t\right) =\frac{1}{t}\left( \frac{1}{e^{t}-1}-\frac {1}{t}+\frac{1}{2}\right) $ with $f\left( 0\right) =\frac{1}{12}$.

 Factorial series are hardly studied.
+By starting from Gudermann's series (\ref{Gudermann_series_mu}), Jensen \cite[art.
+14]{Jensen_Gronwall1916} has demonstrated, without using integrals, that Binet's factorial expansions are absolutely and uniformly convergent in some region of $z$.
 Temme has written a literature overview \cite{Temme1967}, of which parts were incorporated by Lauwerier in his book \cite[p.
 33-45]{Lauwerier1974}, that devotes one chapter to factorial series.
 Parts of the content of \cite{Temme1967} and \cite[p.
 33-45]{Lauwerier1974} are here absorbed.
 Apart from reviewing the literature more extensively than here, Delabaere and Rasoamanana \cite{Delabaere2007} have presented similar results, but their method and exposition is rather different.
 In this Section \ref{sec_factorial_series_Laplace_transforms}, we generalize the idea of Binet's proof of Theorem \ref{theorem_Binet_convergent_expansion} as far as possible.